- Agathe Laisne earns second win of the season after five-hole playoff in South Africa

 On the first playoff hole, Alexander – the home favourite who bogeyed the final hole in regulation for a 66 (-7) – was unable to match Laisne and Rudgeley’s birdies at the par-5 18th.

 “It was so stressful!”
-Laisne said after winning the marathon.
-“There were lots of holes but I’m glad it ended on a good note for me.
+Laisne said after winning the playoff marathon.“There were lots of holes but I’m glad it ended on a good note for me.
 Me and my caddie [Kelton Fourie] had some riddles to get through the playoff.
 That was fun!
 I have been in a playoff before on the LET Access Series (LETAS), but that was only one hole, so this was very different.
 I had to dig deep and reset myself every time on 18.

 “I came second in Australia [at the Women’s Australian Open] and I really didn’t like it, so I really wanted to win this time.
 I’m very happy.”

 In regulation play, Laisne trailed compatriots Camille Chevalier and Celine Herbin by one-shot heading into the final round.
 It was Alexander who set the pace on home turf playing 13 holes in seven-under par to storm into a three-shot lead.
-This included two eagles in the first four holes.
+This included two eagles in her first four holes.

 “I think on 14, I saw the leaderboard and saw the leader was on 19-under par,” the Frenchwoman said.
 “I thought to myself, now it’s time to make some birdies.
 I wasn’t going to let it get away.
 I made a great eagle which put me back on track.”

 With play resuming following an hour’s delay, Alexander bogeyed the final hole opening the door for Laisne and Rudgeley who trailed by one-shot with two holes remaining.
-Laisne dialled in beauty at the par-3 17th for a tap-in birdie before Rudgeley birdied the par-5 18th to set up the playoff.
+Laisne dialled in a beauty at the par-3 17th for a tap-in birdie before Rudgeley birdied the par-5 18th to set up the playoff.

 The dramatic victory moves Laisne to the top of the LET Order of Merit on 1,297.50 points.
 She overtakes Alexander who now sits second on 1,107.65 points following the playoff defeat.

 In solo fourth at the Joburg Ladies Open finished Herbin on 16-under par.
 England’s Cara Gainer and Slovenia’s Pia Babnik finished the week in a tie for fifth on 15-under.
 Sweden’s Kajsa Arwefjall ended the week in seventh on 14-under par.
+Spain’s Luna Sobron Galmes was one back in eighth with 36-hole leader Brianna Navarrosa from the USA ninth on 12-under par.

 Next up on the LET is a trip to Cape Town for the Investec SA Women’s Open.
 You can keep up with all the action from the tournament on our socials – @LETgolf on Instagram and X and Ladies European Tour on Facebook and YouTube.